Waiting times for sea level variations in the Port of Trieste: a computational data-driven study: Methods

 \subsection{Power-law distributed data}

-An interesting topic in the literature dedicated to fitting power-law distributed empirical data regards the distinction between different binning methods, on the one hand, and the maximum likelihood estimation (MLE) method \citep{clauset09}, on the other hand.
-The main problem is that binning methods can result in inaccurate estimates of the distribution parameters due to the (usually heavy) noise in the tail of the distribution (see, for instance, Ref. \citep{Virkar2014}).
+An interesting topic in the literature dedicated to fitting power-law distributed empirical data regards the distinction between directly fitting the probability density function, which can be altered by a variety of binning methods, and numerical methods that are better suited for the parameter estimation of a heavy-tailed distribution such as the maximum likelihood estimation (MLE) method ~\citep{clauset09}.
+The main problem is that binning methods can induce inaccurate estimates of the distribution parameters due to the (usually heavy) noise in the tail of the distribution (see, for instance, Ref.~\cite{Virkar2014}).
 Moreover, fitting data on logarithmic plots can lead to spurious errors in the value of the power-law exponent.
-Instead of binning, an arguably better method is to represent the data via a cumulative distribution function and estimate the parameters using the MLE method.
+Instead of directly fitting probability density functions subjected to binning procedures, an arguably better method is to represent the data via a cumulative distribution function (CDF) and compute the parameters by employing a goodness of fit estimator that operates on said CDF.

-If one suspects that a given set of empirical data might be distributed as a power law, it is useful to plot the data using the complementary cumulative distribution function (CCDF), that is where the right side of the equation shows the probability that the variable $X$ \textit{strictly exceeds} the value $x$.
+If one suspects that a given set of empirical data might be distributed as a probability function with a heavy tail, it is useful to plot the data using the complementary cumulative distribution function (CCDF), that is where the right side of the equation shows the probability that the variable $X$ \textit{strictly exceeds} the value $x$.

-Considering the probability distribution function (PDF) of a power law
+Considering the probability distribution function (PDF) of a power law:

-where $C$ is the normalization constant, the probability $P(x)$ that the variable has a value greater than $x$ is
+where $C$ is the normalization constant, the probability $P(x)$ that the variable has a value greater than $x$ is:

-With the help of the MLE method, we compute the $\alpha$ exponent following the recipe in Ref. \citep{alstott14}, which implements the \texttt{Python} \texttt{powerlaw} package.
+The $\alpha$ exponent is computed by maximizing the log-likelihood function pertaining to the scale-free distribution with fixed parameter $x_{\mathrm{min}}$, which is the numerical implementation of the MLE method in the Python \texttt{powerlaw} package~\cite{alstott14}, with the added mention that further adjustment of the $\alpha$ exponent by the employed parameter optimization method in the near vicinity of the value supplied by the MLE method is possible.

 The normalized expression for the power law is given by:

+where $x_{\mathrm{min}}$ is the lower bound of the domain of values for $x$.
+The necessity of truncating the power-law at a value $x_{\mathrm{min}} > 0$ comes from the convergence condition imposed on the normalization integral which would diverge towards infinity otherwise.